-- \ Dangerous Instrument and/or Weapon Any student who uses, threatens to use, or possesses a weapon or dangerous instrument on school property is subject to expulsion. - \\ Trespassing Any student who comes to school on a day they were suspended out-of-school, they will be assigned ISS for that day and subsequently, assigned an OSS for the next school day. - \\\ Terroristic threatening to Student and/or Employee Victim Any time a student or staff member is threatened, it is mandatory that the Crisis Team complete a threat assessment. - \\\\ Misuse of Technology (Severe Clause) shall mean the use of school technology equipment in soliciting, using, receiving, or sending pornographic or obscene material; or accessing unauthorized email; or the unauthorized downloading and/or installing of files; or intentionally damaging technology equipment in the school environment; or a situation in which a student deliberately tampers with, damages, alters, accesses, crashes, or corrupts the computer/communications system in the school environment resulting in the loss or corruption of information or the ability of the system to operate; or in any way disrupts or degrades the school or district's technology infrastructure.
+- Dangerous Instrument and/or Weapon Any student who uses, threatens to use, or possesses a weapon or dangerous instrument on school property is subject to expulsion. - Trespassing - Any student who comes to school on a day they were suspended out-of-school, they will be assigned ISS for that day and subsequently, assigned an OSS for the next school day. - Terroristic threatening to Student and/or Employee Victim - Any time a student or staff member is threatened, it is mandatory that the Crisis Team complete a threat assessment. - Misuse of Technology (Severe Clause) shall mean the use of school technology equipment in soliciting, using, receiving, or sending pornographic or obscene material; or accessing unauthorized email; or the unauthorized downloading and/or installing of files; or intentionally damaging technology equipment in the school environment; or a situation in which a student deliberately tampers with, damages, alters, accesses, crashes, or corrupts the computer/communications system in the school environment resulting in the loss or corruption of information or the ability of the system to operate; or in any way disrupts or degrades the school or district's technology infrastructure. - All School Employees with direct knowledge must make an immediate report of all suspected child abuse and neglect of any minor in the State of Delaware to the 24 Hour Division of Family Services (DFS) Child Abuse and Neglect Report Line at 1-800-292-9582.